escolmebartlebooth/fsnd_finalproject/README.md

 This project uses the following 3rd party applications:

+clone the repository from: https://github.com/escolmebartlebooth/fsnd_finalproject.git (git clone <location> in the root folder for your project)

+then move to the fsnd_finalproject folder

 ### node.js / grunt to enable the build process

+if you haven't already got node installed on your device:
-go to: https://nodejs.org/en/download/ and download the version applicable for your device after downloading run npm install in the root folder of your project include npm_modules folder in your gitignore file
+    + go to: https://nodejs.org/en/download/ and download the version applicable for your device
+    + after downloading run npm install in the fsnd_finalproject folder of your project
+    + include npm_modules folder in your gitignore file (the cloned repo should already have done this)

+After this (or if you have node installed), you should only need to run the following:

-for grunt:
+    + for grunt:

-run npm init in your root project folder to create a template package.json file run npm install -g grunt-cli run npm install grunt --save-dev run npm install grunt-contrib-uglify --save-dev run npm install grunt-contrib-cssmin --save-dev run npm install grunt-contrib-copy --save-dev run npm install grunt-processhtml --save-dev
+        + run npm init in your root project folder to create a template package.json file
+        + run npm install -g grunt-cli
+        + run npm install grunt --save-dev
+        + run npm install grunt-contrib-uglify --save-dev
+        + run npm install grunt-contrib-cssmin --save-dev
+        + run npm install grunt-contrib-copy --save-dev
+        + run npm install grunt-processhtml --save-dev

-this should update the package.json file created with npm init
+    + this should update the package.json file created with npm init

-the provided gruntfile.js should then run providing directory structures exist
+    + the provided gruntfile.js should then run providing directory structures exist

+    + the command grunt should build the project

 the build process essentially:
     minifies css into /build/static